Nickajack Reservoir

 Bottom life

-As in most previous years, bottom life rated good at both monitoring locations.
-Typically a “good” variety of organisms are found, including long-lived and sensitive organisms — such as snails and mayflies — which are indicative of good water quality and conditions that allow for long-term survival.
+Bottom life in 2022 rated “good” at the inflow and “fair” at the forebay location.
+Historically, the forebay location has predominately rated “good”; however, scores have fluctuated, resulting in “fair” ratings in 2007, 2011, and 2022.
+The inflow location has received “good” ratings since monitoring began.
+Typically, a “good” variety of organisms are found at both locations, including long-lived and sensitive organisms — such as snails and mayflies — which are indicative of good water quality and conditions that allow for long-term survival.

 Sediment